 Done!
 Read Also: How to Recover Deleted Data on iPhone with/ without Backup

-Take backing up music on iPhone to Mac computer as an example.
+Take transferring music on iPhone to Mac computer for a backup as an example.

 The music will save into the path of your choice in the Mac computer.
-Repeat the process for photos, podcast, messages, contacts and any other types of files you wish to back up on Mac.
+You can also do the opposite journey of copying music files from Mac to the iPhone.